“Frozen” Rice Krispie Snowballs: These “Frozen” inspired rice krispies are so simple to make and so much fun to eat!

 Ugh.
 Weird-cute-food-obsession problems.

 And don’t even get me started on the coffee shops that put a cute design on their lattes.
 How am I supposed to drink the adorable latte that has a perfect heart decorated on it?
 Or cat face?
 Stahp with the cuteness already.
 But actually don’t stop.
-Now, if only I could get one of these around Christmastime… or this.
-Or this one.
-Cutest things ever.

 Speaking of Christmas, these were made for an Operation Christmas Child party.
 It’s this awesome organization that delivers Christmas gifts to children in other countries.
 My family has participated in this every year, and it is one of the greatest ways to share the love of God with other families who may have otherwise never had the opportunity.